Sequences

 - Through a form or landing page workflow when configured to do so.

 Sequence analytics show how the series is performing.
-Review total enrollment, active subscribers, completed subscribers, removed subscribers, and step-level engagement such as sends, opens, clicks, unsubscribes, bounces, and complaints.
+Review total enrollment, active subscribers, completed subscribers, removed subscribers, and step-level engagement, including sends, opens, clicks, unsubscribes, bounces, and complaints.

 1. Click **Sequences** in the left sidebar.